juanig90/crypto-app/README.md

   - Data Binding - bind UI components in layouts to data sources

 ## New
- Check [this branch](https://github.com/juanig90/crypto-app/tree/asynchronousFlow) out to see another version using coroutines and flow
+ Check [this branch](https://github.com/juanig90/crypto-app/tree/asynchronousFlow) out to see another version using coroutines